(roe soo va STAT in)

 Adverse events have been observed in some animal reproduction studies.
 There are reports of congenital anomalies following maternal use of HMG-CoA reductase inhibitors in pregnancy; however, maternal disease, differences in specific agents used, and the low rates of exposure limit the interpretation of the available data (Godfrey 2012; Lecarpentier 2012).
 Cholesterol biosynthesis may be important in fetal development; serum cholesterol and triglycerides increase normally during pregnancy.
 The discontinuation of lipid lowering medications temporarily during pregnancy is not expected to have significant impact on the long term outcomes of primary hypercholesterolemia treatment.

 Use of rosuvastatin is contraindicated in pregnancy.
-HMG-CoA reductase inhibitors should be discontinued prior to pregnancy (ADA 2013).
+Because they are potentially teratogenic, the ADA Diabetes guidelines recommends avoiding use of HMG-CoA reductase inhibitors in sexually active women of childbearing age who are not using reliable contraception (ADA 2017b).
 If treatment of dyslipidemias is needed in pregnant women or in women of reproductive age, other agents are preferred (Berglund 2012; Stone 2013).
 The manufacturer recommends administration to women of childbearing potential only when conception is highly unlikely and patients have been informed of potential hazards.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)